Esmendez90/readmeGenerator/README.md

   * [Questions](#questions)

   ## Description
-  This generator allows the user to dinamically create a ReadMe file by answering the prompts.
-Upon answering all the questions, a professional ReadMe is created.
+  Given a command-line application that accepts user input, when the user is prompted for information about the their project, then a high-quality, professional README.md is generated.
+The user will answer questions for title, username, email, installation, license, contribution, tests, and questions.
+Once all prompts are answered, then a professional README is created.

   ## Installation
   init -y

   ## Usage
-  Contact me for questions.
+  My projects are open source projects.
+Please, contact me for any questions.

   ## Video
   <https://youtu.be/A4YMhIymC6I>